ietf-wg-acme/acme/draft-ietf-acme-acme.md

 identifier can perform.
 For the challenges in this document, the actions are:

 * HTTP: Provision files under .well-known on a web server for the domain
-* TLS SNI: Configure a TLS server for the domain
 * DNS: Provision DNS resource records for the domain

 There are several ways that these assumptions can be violated, both by misconfiguration and by attacks.
-For example, on a web server that allows non-administrative users to write to .well-known, any user can claim to own the web server's hostname by responding to an HTTP challenge, and likewise for TLS configuration and TLS SNI.
+For example, on a web server that allows non-administrative users to write to .well-known, any user can claim to own the web server's hostname by responding to an HTTP challenge.
 Similarly, if a server that can be used for ACME validation is compromised by a malicious actor, then that malicious actor can use that access to obtain certificates via ACME.